Emotional Freedom Techniques – A Closer Look

 What Is Tapping Therapy?

 In truth, the Emotional Freedom Technique (EFT) is nothing more than a natural approach to wellness whereby a person taps on various endpoints of the body (known as energy meridians) to reduce emotional intensity.
+It is considered a form of energy psychology.

 First introduced in the 1990s by Gary Craig, EFT borrows from the world of mind-body wellness and acupuncture.
 The major principle of tapping is simply this: